 Regularly deadhead flowering plants such as dahlias, roses and penstemon to encourage a display of colour into early autumn.

 Prune summer flowering shrubs once they have finished blooming.

-Prune your wisteria after flowering by removing all the whippy side-shoots from the main branch framework to about 20cm from their base.
+Don’t forget to prune your wisteria after flowering by removing all the whippy side-shoots from the main branch framework to about 20cm from their base.

 - Deadhead flowering plants regularly.

 - Keep ponds and water features topped up.

 - Watering - particularly containers and new plants, preferably with recycled water or stores rainwater.

 - Harvest vegetables regularly as they become ready to promote new growth.

 - Don't delay summer pruning fruits trained as restricted forms.